Use binary translator from DNS Checker. Paste binary code and translate binary to text (English) with a single click.

 The number is expressed in the binary system or base-2 numeral system in a binary number system.
 The binary describes the number by employing only 0 and 1.

 Ancient Egypt, China, and India already adopted that numbering system for various reasons if we look at the past.
-Today, that numeral system has become an integral part of the modern world's electronics and computer architecture language.
-It's the most efficient system for detecting an electrical signal on (1) and off (0) states.
+Today, that numeral system has become integral to the modern world's electronics and computer architecture language.
+It's the most efficient system for detecting an electrical signal in (1) and off (0) states.

 Every binary digit is called a "Bit."
 Each binary number consists of several digits (bits).
 For example

-The text you are currently reading on your digital device consists of binary codes.
+The text you read on your digital device consists of binary codes.
 But, you are reading this because those binary codes are decoded to human-readable plain text.

 Encoding is converting characters in human languages to a binary format to make them processable for computers.

-The ASCII character set contains 128 characters, with each character having a unique value between 0 to 127.
+The ASCII character set contains 128 characters, each with a unique value between 0 to 127.
 The 7-bit binary number represents each ASCII character in its character set because the 7-bit binary number can hold the value from 0 to 127.

-In ASCII, the bit-width/length (the length of binary number used by the encoding scheme to represent the character) is 7.
-But in our computing system, the memory is made up of small unit cells, each containing 8-bit (byte).
-Even though ASCII needs 7-bit to encode the character, but stores as 8-bit by keeping the first bit zero.
+In ASCII, the bit-width/length (the length of a binary number used by the encoding scheme to represent the character) is 7.
+But in our computing system, the memory comprises small unit cells, each containing 8-bit (byte).
+Even though ASCII needs 7-bit to encode the character, but stores it as 8-bit by keeping the first bit zero.
 Thus, in actuality, the ASCII bit-width is 8.

 It's just a little hack to note.
-Check the first three digits in the string that defines either its upper or lower case.
+Check the first three digits in the string that define its upper or lower case.
 If it's 010, then it's upper case.
-If it's 011, then it's a lower case letter.
+If it's 011, then it's a lowercase letter.

 The ASCII character set can represent the limited number of characters available, with each character getting fixed eight bits (1 byte).
-In that way, you will get 256 different ways to group eight 1s and 0s if you do math calculations.
+If you do math calculations, you will get 256 ways to group eight 1s and 0s.
 Thus, it gives us 256 different ways to represent the character in ASCII.

 As the computing system expands globally, the computer system stores the text in a language other than English, which includes non-ASCII characters.
-To accommodate the non-ASCII characters, people started thinking about using the numbers 128 to 255 still available on a single byte.
+To accommodate the non-ASCII characters, people started considering using the numbers 128 to 255, still available on a single byte.

 Unicode is a universal standard to encode all languages, maintained by Unicode Consortium.
 It even includes emojis.
 But, Unicode alone does not perform the task of storing the words in binary format.
 The computer system needs a more sophisticated way to translate Unicode into binary form to store its characters in text files.
-Here's where UTF-8 comes in, which helps in keeping and representing those code points.
+Here's where UTF-8 comes in, which helps keep and represent those code points.

 UTF-8, a short form of Unicode Transformation Format - 8 bits, is an 8-bit variable encoded scheme designed to harmonize with ASCII encoding.
-Unlike ASCII, a fixed-length encoding scheme uses a fixed 1 byte to encode.
+Unlike ASCII, a fixed-length encoding scheme encodes a fixed 1 byte.
 UTF-8 uses 1 or up to 4 bytes to encode the characters.
 That encoded scheme uses its UTF character set to do the encoding.

 In the UTF-8, the first 256 characters in the character set are represented as one byte.
-Characters that appear above are encoded as two-byte, three-byte, and eventually four-byte binary units.
+The above characters are encoded as two-byte, three-byte, and eventually four-byte binary units.

 But the question is, why does UTF-8 convert some characters to one byte and others to up to four-byte?
 The simple answer is to save the memory.
-To use less space to represent more common characters (ASCII character set).
-Suppose if encoded each Unicode character to four-byte, a single English written file would be four times in size.
+Use less space to represent more common characters (ASCII character set).
+Suppose if encoded each Unicode character to four-byte, a single English written file would be four times larger.